zincbase/zincserver/docs/Binary format specification.md

 The currently used flags are:

 * Bit `0` set: Transaction end marker - Marks the end of a transaction.
-* Bit `1` set: Creation event - Signifies the creation of a new datastore.
-Instructs the reader to erase any previous entry data.
-This flag can only be set by the server, any transaction containing an entry that has it in its header would be rejected.
 * Bits `1..7`: <reserved>

 ## Checksums